Codeconut-Ltd/WordPress-Plugin-Default-Config/README.md

 ## Features

-Some features are **breaking changes** and limit functinality of plugins.
+Some features are **breaking changes** and limit functionality of plugins.
 Unneeded features can be disabled in code.

 ### Security

 - Disable XMLRPC API (breaks mobile app use!)
-- Disallow login via email address (use user name instead)
+- Disallow login via email address (use username instead)
 - Disable oEmbed
 - Remove login error message
 - Remove meta tags and version numbers